Photo by Ryan Askren, Wikimedia Commons. Lettering mine. 🙂

-There is now a whole corner of the Internet devoted to hating Islam and Muslims, and some shelves in the bookstores too.
+There is now a whole corner of the Internet devoted to hating Islam and Muslims and some shelves in the bookstores too.
 Whether or not you’re a fan of Reza Aslan, I do think he was onto something when he said, more or less, that Islam has become the repository for all things scary or negative.
 I think some of this stems from the decay people sense, especially in some Western countries.
 Instead of seeing it for what it is, they look for a scapegoat and find Islam.

 The results on the ground can be very real, as hatred boils over in the streets, especially here in the US after the election of Trump.
 So for Muslims, these are not just academic debates.
-We’re fighting for beloved deen, and for the truth, but also for the right to walk through the streets without provoking rage and possible violence.
+We’re fighting for our beloved deen, and for the truth, but also for the right to walk through the streets without provoking rage and possible violence.

-I used to contribute to a blog where the “counter jihadists” had a name: loons.
+I used to contribute to a blog where the “counter-jihadists” had a name: loons.

 A loon is actually a type of bird, but the word has come to mean, “a person with confused ideas; incapable of serious thought.”
 A simpler definition is a fool.

 Note that term is derogatory, but fairly mild, at least compared to calling someone a hater, a bigot, or even an Islamophobe–a term I’ve never liked very much.
-Loon is short and simple, and I would say accurate.
+Loon is short and simple, and I would say it’s accurate.
 We used to call the interconnected propaganda web they’ve formed “the Looniverse.”
 As in, “All across the Looniverse, loons are salivating in the hopes the perpetrator is a Muslim….”

 I’m avoiding naming names, since I would then feel obliged to unban a loon so that he or she could run wild here on my Disqus channel, at least long enough to address this discussion.
 I prefer not to!
 This is a loon-free zone.
 Mosey on over to the channel Political Islam to see the most spot-on example of the Loooniverse on Disqus.